conorrussomanno/BodyElectric--S16/Week-1/README.md

 * Start thinking about what you want to do this semeste for your Final Project.
 You'll want something to bring to your team members next week.

+--

+* Submit links to your personal blog and Github account as responses to [the following issue](https://github.com/conorrussomanno/BodyElectric--S16/issues/1) I created on the Course Github Repo.

+--